 PAIDI (Horizon Plaza)

-It also is the sole dealer of EverBlocks from the United States.
-Resembling LEGO pieces, EverBlocks are colorful plastic blocks to build anything from a chair to a room divider to a mini castle.
-Each of the blocks cost between $30 to $84.
+It is also the sole dealer of EverBlocks from the United States.
+Resembling LEGO pieces, EverBlocks are colourful plastic blocks to build anything from a chair to a room divider to a mini castle.
+Each of the blocks costs between $30 to $84.
 If you’re building a small armchair, it is about $1000 worth of EverBlocks.

 Price: $$